-Section 16(a) of the Exchange Act requires the Company's officers and directors and persons who beneficially own more than 10% of the outstanding Common Stock (collectively, "Reporting Persons") to file reports of beneficial ownership and changes in beneficial ownership with the SEC.
-Reporting Persons are required by SEC regulations to furnish the Company with copies of all Section 16(a) forms they file.
-Based solely on our review of such reports received or written representations from certain Reporting Persons during fiscal year ended December 31, 2010, the Company believes that all Reporting Persons complied with all Section 16(a) reporting requirements except Messrs.
-Hull, Mann, and Park failed to file timely Forms 4 with the SEC with respect to one transaction; and Mr. King-Shaw failed to file timely Forms 4 with the SEC with respect to two transactions.
+Section 16(a) of the Exchange Act requires our officers and directors and persons who beneficially own more than 10% of our outstanding common stock (collectively, "Reporting Persons") to file reports of beneficial ownership and changes in beneficial ownership with the SEC.
+Reporting Persons are required by SEC regulations to furnish us with copies of all Section 16(a) forms they file.
+Based solely on our review of such reports received or written representations from certain Reporting Persons during fiscal year ended December 31, 2011, we believe that all Reporting Persons complied with all Section 16(a) reporting requirements except Mr. Hull failed to file timely a Form 4 with the SEC with respect to one transaction.